LinusTM/inventory-system/resources/endpoints.md

 ```

 On success it will return an empty `204 No Content` response if the item was successfully added to the inventory,
+this will include the FTZ number of the item, and the alt name.
 Otherwise an appropriate error will be returned.